BAMresearch/NFDI4IngModelValidationPlatform/docs/benchmarks/linear elasticity/plate-with-hole.md

 # Infinite linear elastic plate with hole

-We consider the case of an infinite plate with a circular hole in the center.
+We consider the case of an infinite plate with a circular hole with radius $a$ in the center.
 The plate is subjected to uniform tensile load $p$ at infinity.
 The analytical solution for the stress field has been derived by Kirsch in 1898 [@Kirsch1898].
 <!-- include an svg picture here-->
 ![Infinite linear elastic plate with hole](plate-with-hole.svg)